 The Research Associate acts as chief weather observer, and compiles and distributes meteorological data.
 At the end of the month a summary report is prepared and sent to interested parties.
 Weather data collected using the automated electronic system are archived locally and forwarded twice each month to the University of Wisconsin for archiving and further distribution.
 Synoptic reports are automatically generated every six hours by the Palmer Meteorological Observing System (PalMOS) and emailed to the NOAA for entry into the Global Telecommunications System (GTS).
-Isobar images are sent to the LMG each day for cruise support.
+Isobar images for the LMG are on hiatus until end of August.